isaacbn17/startup/README.md

 ## Key Features

  - Logging in with an email
- - Users can create a survey question with answers
+ - Creating a survey question with answers
- - The survey can be published for participants
+ - Publishing the survey for participants
  - Respondents can submit an answer, and later change it if they so wish
  - Results are shown live as answers are submitted
  - Past surveys and their results are saved for future reference